Instant Pricing

 9 Ways to Stop Pipes From Freezing

-2. Ensure Proper Insulation
+2. Use Proper Insulation

-3. Seal Doors, Windows, and Cracks
+3. Seal The Doors and Windows

 4. Install a Smart Thermostat

-6. Run the Water
+6. Run Some Water

-7. Open Cabinets Close to Plumbing System
+7. Open Cabinets That Hold Plumbing

-8. Install Energy-Efficient Heating
+8. Invest in Energy-Efficient Heating

-9. Install a Specialized Pipe Freeze Protection System
+9. Use a Pipe Freeze Protection System

 The right heating system can make a significant difference in your home.
 One worth considering is electric radiant floor heating.
 Radiant floor heating systems don’t require big, bulky equipment; they consist of mats with embedded electrical cables installed under your flooring.
 When turned on, the cables produce radiant heat, which warms the floor and travels upward to heat the rest of the space.